 Regular exam sessions are held with the ISTD.
 We also run a huge variety of other classes and run a very dynamic competition team.

-Everyone is invited to take part in our much-loved bi-annual dance show at Attenborough Centre for the Creative Arts, Sussex University in July.
+Everyone is invited to take part in our much-loved bi-annual dance show, which recently has been at ACCA, Brighton.

 Many of our students are also encouraged to audition and perform in local pantomimes, festivals, competitions and shows.

 Our senior students are encouraged to audition for pre-vocational programmes to further their education before applying to professional dance college.

 The types of pre-vocational courses our students attend include: The Place CAT, Trinity Laban CAT, English National Ballet Associates, Central School of Dance Ballet Associates, Performers Elite, Prima Associates, Ballet Boost &

 We invite the most dedicated and talented students to join our performance troupes.